-In general, compensation terms are reviewed when the CEO or the Board deem it necessary to review such terms, e.g. when market conditions change etc..
+In general, compensation terms are reviewed when the CEO or the Board deem it necessary to review such terms, e.g. when market conditions change etc.

-the year under review, the annual compensation of Senior Management, other than of the CEO was comprised of a fixed base salary component and options.
-In the year under review the Company has made provisions for annual bonuses (based on the estimation thereof) in the amount of USD 180,108.
+In the year under review, the annual compensation of Senior Management, other than of the CEO was comprised of a fixed base salary component and options.
+In the year under review the Company has made provisions for annual bonuses (based on the estimation thereof) in the amount of USD 68,460.
 In addition to the foregoing, all members of Senior Management were entitled to additional benefits in the form of a company car and a mobile phone.
 All members of Senior Management that were employed by the Company are also entitled to customary contributions to pension funds, as well as to "Study Funds" and some also have Disability Insurance.
-Such contributions amount on the Company's side to 6.5% for the pension component, 8.33% to the severance pay component, 7.5% to the Study Fund, and 0.7%-1% to the Disability Insurance (if applicable).
+Such contributions amount on the Company's side to 6.5% for the pension component, 8.33% to the severance pay component, 7.5% to the Study Fund, and 0.9% to the Disability Insurance (if applicable).

 As a general rule, fixed base salary and performance based cash bonus are subject applicable effective the Company's Compensation Policy and the conditions stipulated in such policy and are subject to the aforesaid corporate approval requirements for persons considered office holders, including office holders who may be deemed controlling shareholders, under the Israeli Companies Law.
-Share option incentive awards are subject to Compensation Committee approval in accordance with the Company's Compensation Policy and further Board approval and such additional corporate approvals as set forth above with respect to office holders.
+Share option incentive awards are subject Compensation Committee approval in accordance with the Company's Compensation Policy and further Board approval and such additional corporate approvals as set forth above with respect to office holders.

-Parameters taken into account related to the composition of the compensation packages of

-Senior Management members were set forth in SHL's Compensation Policy (for a list of such parameters, please refer to Section 5.1 above).
+Parameters taken into account related to the composition of the compensation packages of Senior Management members were set forth in SHL's Compensation Policy (for a list of such parameters, please refer to Section 5.1 above).
 For limitations applicable to annual cash bonuses for the year under review, please refer to the description of the Company's Compensation Policy under Section 5.1 above.
-Overall, the compensation of Senior Management in the year under review was comprised, on an average to approximately 56% of a cash base salary and 44% of performance based cash bonuses and share options granted.
-Please note that the bonus amounts are an estimate based on the Company's past bonus payments, thus the actual payment of bonuses is subject to the approval of the Company's organs pursuant to and in accordance with the Companies Law.
+Overall, the compensation of Senior Management in the year under review was comprised, on an average to approximately 39% of a cash base salary and 61% of performance based cash bonuses and share options granted.